formkit/docs-content/essentials/installation.md

 ## With Nuxt

 Using FormKit with Nuxt requires minimal setup.
-First include Nuxt module as a dependency within your project.
+First include the Nuxt module as a dependency within your project:

 ```sh
 npm install @formkit/nuxt
 ```

-Then in your `nuxt.config` file add the module to your modules list.
+Then in your `nuxt.config` file add the module to your modules list:

 ```js
 // nuxt.config